Intimacy Following Pain: How To Be Emotionally Available After Heartbreak

 Stressful surroundings

 Contrary to popular belief, being emotionally unavailable can also be the result of stressful surroundings.
 Everyone handles stress differently.
 Some people are emotionally sound enough to face their anxieties and fears head-on.
 For others, detachment becomes the coping mechanism when placed in a stressful situation.
 In some ways, it's reminiscent of the innate fight or flight response.
-Retreating when under pressure by shutting down is the natural response for someone who has faced emotional trauma.
+Retreating when under pressure by shutting down is the natural response for someone who has faced emotional trauma and may indicate an underlying mental health condition.
 If you are unsure if you are emotionally unavailable, continue reading to read over some indicators.

 Some people put up barriers on purpose.
 For others, it is an unconscious form of self-preservation developed after a heartbreak.
 Here are some common signs to watch out for that reveal if you are having issues being emotionally available: